-In only a few hours on Saturday, $5.4 billion of futures contracts were liquidated, draining the market of 25% of its value, according to Glassnode’s weekly report.
+In only a few hours on Saturday, $5.4 billion of Bitcoin futures contracts were liquidated, draining the market of 25% of its value, according to Glassnode’s weekly report.
 It was the second largest single day change in the futures market this year, behind only the massive sell-off of May 19.

 It was only a week ago that Glassnode found futures trading was on the rise and the Chicago-based CME derivatives market accounted for 20% of global volume.
 But when open interest rises, it can lay the groundwork for a lot of volatility.